GeekAthonNeuralNinjas/Atlas/README.md

 # About The Project

-[![Product Name Screen Shot][product-screenshot]](https://github.com/JoaoFranco03/Foco) This project is an innovative tour planning system, comprising an interactive iOS app and a Flask API, leveraging the power of Amazon Bedrock from AWS and the Google Places API.
+[![Product Name Screen Shot][product-screenshot]](https://github.com/JoaoFranco03/Foco) This project is an innovative tour planning system, comprising an interactive iOS app and a Flask API, leveraging the power of Gemini and API's such as the Google Places API and the OpenWeatherMap API.

 # Problem Addressed